daniel-butler/reproduce-commit-issue/readme.md

+# Overview
+This branch the issue is fixed with the additional refresh after the commit.

+## Original
 In order to reproduce the error below
 ```
 FAILED test_app.py::test_insert_new_entry_that_starts_at_the_beginning_of_the_file - sqlalchemy.exc.MissingGreenlet: greenlet_spawn has not been called; can't call await_only() here.
 Was IO attempted in an unexpected place?
 (Background on thi...